IRLL/HIPPO_Gym/README.md

     Press the 'submit' button.

 4. **Run the Program**
-    While you are waiting for the game to load, run the trial.py to avoid the CCC problem.
+    While waiting for the game to load, run the trial.py to avoid the CCC problem.
     ```bash
     python3 trial.py
     ```